Energy stable neural network for gradient flow equations: Numerical experiments

-In this subsection, we solve the Allen-Cahn equation in one dimension (1D).
-In this case, the spatial domain $\Omega=[-1,1]$, and $\epsilon=0.01$.

-We choose $M=4$ energy decay blocks in the network EStable-Net, and each block is composed of Conv1d-Tanh-Conv1d-Tanh, where Conv1d is a 1D convolution layer and Tanh is the activation using the tanh function.
-The activation function is not applied in the last layer for better accuracy.
-The number of channels is $1-16-1-16-1$ with kernel size $21$.
-Under this setting, our EStable-Net has $5512$ trainable parameters.
-We use xavier uniform initialization for weights and the batch size is $16$.
-The optimizer of our model is Adam \cite{kingma2014adam} with initial learning rate $10^{-3}$ and $L^2$ regularization weight decay rate $10^{-6}$.
-The learning rate decays by half every 50 epochs, and restarts for each 200 epochs.

-The inputs $\phi_0$ are generated by combing fourier basis function with frequency less than $8$ and coefficients sampled from normal distribution.
-We use 256 evenly spaced grid points to discretize the spacial domain $[-1,1]$.
-The label data $\phi(x,T)$ at $T = 5$ is calculated by pseudo-spectral method with the Fast Fourier Transform.
-For the time discretization, we adopt ode45 solver in MATLAB.
-We generate 1120 pairs of data $\phi(x,0)$ and $\phi(x,5)$, and 784 of them are used for training while the left 336 are used for testing.
+The spatial domain $\Omega=[-1,1]^2$ is discretized into $m\times m$ evenly spaced grid points ($128\times128$ for the Allen-Cahn equation and $64\times64$ for the Cahn-Hilliard equation).
+The inputs $\phi(\mathbf x,0)$ are generated by combing fourier basis function whose frequency less than $8$ and coefficients sampled from normal distribution.
+The network is trained by the data of ground truth $\phi(\mathbf x,T)$ at time $T$ from given initial value $\phi(\mathbf x,0)$.
+The label data $\phi(\mathbf x,T)$ is calculated from $\phi(\mathbf x,0)$ with high accuracy by the numerical schemes of pseudo-spectral method with the Fast Fourier Transform in space and ode45 solver in MATLAB is adopted for the time integration.

-Results of accuracy of EStable-Net on this 1D Allen Cahn equation are shown in Figure \ref{fig..AC1Daccuracy}.
-After 1000 epochs of training, the test loss reaches about $1.6\times 10^{-4}$ and the relative $L^2$ error reaches $7.8\times10^{-3}$.
-Figure \ref{fig..AC1Daccuracy}(b) shows an example that the prediction of our network agrees well with the exact solution.

-By randomly selecting 256 examples and passing them into the trained EStable-Net, we output the discrete energy in Eq.~\eqref{eq..discrete_energy} after each block.
-We find that in all the samples, the discrete energy is decreasing block by block, as predicted by analysis.
-Moreover, we also find that the original energy in Eq.~\eqref{eq..contenergy} is also decreasing block by block.
-These results of energies are shown in Figure \ref{fig..AC1Denergy}(a).

-The output of the intermediate and final blocks in EStable-Net and the corresponding snapshots in the evolution of the solution of the 1D Allen-Cahn equation with equal time increment $T/4$ obtained by numerical method are shown in Figure \ref{fig..AC1Dmiddle}(a) and (b), respectively.
-It can be seen that the evolution trend of the output of the intermediate blocks in ECDnet is consistent with the evolution of the gradient flow equation.
-For example, within the interval $[-0.5,0]$, the output of EStable-Net of the series of blocks is approaching the constant value $1$, which is the same as the evolution of the solution of the 1D Allen-Cahn equation.